Voice Community's Policy on Industrial Action

-Voice does not undertake industrial action because we recognise the negative and damaging affect it can cause to the interests of those for whom we are responsible, such as negatively impacting a child’s education and the potential to ruin the relationship between teachers and parents/communities.
+Voice Community believes in the importance of promoting best practice in the education sector; which includes those involved in the sector putting the best interests of children and students as their first priority.
+Voice does not believe in industrial action that is damaging to education because we recognise the negative and damaging affect it can cause to the interests of those for whom we are responsible, such as negatively impacting a child’s education and the potential to ruin the relationship between teachers and parents/communities.

-Voice is determined in pursuing the resolution of its members’ problems through negotiation and we campaign vigorously on national issues within the education sector and actively support our members with their individual difficulties.
-The fact that we don’t strike does not limit our access to, or position within national and local government working groups and negotiations.
+Voice Community is determined in pursuing the resolution of its members’ problems through negotiation and we campaign vigorously on national issues within the education sector and actively support our members with their individual difficulties.
+Our position on industrial action does not limit our access to, or position within national and local government working groups and negotiations.

-Whilst Voice members do not take industrial action, previous involvement in industrial action while a member of another union will not prevent you from becoming a member of Voice if you decide to change your union.
+Whilst Voice Community members do not take industrial action that is damaging to education, previous involvement in industrial action while a member of another union will not prevent you from becoming a member of Voice Community if you decide to change your union.

 The alternatives that Voice takes to industrial action include: